John Carter (ER): Season 15

-In the final scene, victims of an explosion come to County and while tending to a patient he invites Rachel Greene (Hallee Hirsh), Dr. Mark Greene's daughter who is considering going to medical school, to come help him, even calling her "Dr. Greene".
+In the final scene, victims of an explosion come to County and while tending to a patient he invites Rachel Greene (Hallee Hirsh), Dr. Mark Greene's daughter who is considering going to medical school, to help him, even calling her "Dr. Greene".

 Related characters

 Early in the series, Carter's plots typically stayed in the realm of the ER.
 In a symbolic gesture of this transference, he was told by Mark Greene "you set the tone" on Dr. Greene's last day in the ER.
 Dr. Greene had been told the same thing, by Dr. Morgenstern, in the pilot episode in season 1 of the show.
 Dr. Carter, in turn, said the same thing to Dr. Archie Morris as Carter left the ER, although Morris did not understand the significance.